jrpryer/lore/Ydi-Kaari/GM/Vault.md

-Hexcrawling _might_ be the way to go...
+Hexcrawling is the way to go...
 "A good hex map contains narratives.
 As opposed to deciding plot points ahead of time and distilling them into scenes, the story in a hexcrawl writes itself as it occurs." ...
 "A robust hexcrawl then, serves to create a campaign that 'runs itself'.
 It is a perpetual motion machine of adventure.
 The GM does not need to act as illusionist or puppeteer, but rather presents the world and how it reacts to the players’ actions.
 In this way, the GM meets the players at the table and works with them as they take ownership over the imagined world they share."

 # Details
 - The world is still young; the first generations of dragons have yet to age into their greatest size or acquire continent-defining hoards.